- For Women Facing a Breast Biopsy

 How fast is it likely to grow and spread?

-Doctors called pathologists use a microscope to look at the cancer cells to see what they look like and how they are arranged.
+Doctors called pathologists look at the cancer cells to see what they look like and how they are arranged.
 This helps them figure out the cancer’s grade.
 The grade tells how slowly or quickly the cancer is likely to grow and spread.

 Pathologists may also use ploidy, cell proliferation rate, or Ki-67 tests to give the medical team a better idea of how quickly or slowly the cancer is likely to grow and spread.
-These tests help your doctor to choose the best treatment.
+These tests help your cancer care team choose the best treatment.

 Is the cancer HER2-positive?